 Summary and Resources

-A helpful checklist walks the line of being simple yet thorough.
-One way that makes it simpler is to break tasks down by timing; another, to use subheadings to keep my eyes from crossing.
-I hope this has been helpful to you, too!
+A helpful vacation countdown checklist is both simple and thorough.
+One way that makes it simpler is to break tasks down by timing.
+I hope this works for you, too!

 My favorite resources for your vacation countdown checklist: